How Do Booleans Control Program Behavior?

 Done

-The if statement checks a condition.
-If the condition evaluates to true, the scope inside the curly braces executes.
-If the condition evaluates to false, that scope is skipped entirely.
+The if checks a boolean expression inside the parentheses.
+If the expression evaluates to true, the scope runs.
+If false, the scope is skipped.

 The translation: “If ready evaluates to true, execute the scope.”